michellechoi126/GroFlower/README.md

 - As a plant parent, you must water the plant so it doesn't die of thirst
 - As a plant parent, you can expose your plant to more sunlight for photosynthesis to happen
 - As a plant parent, you may occasionally open the window for fresh air and watch it sway in the wind so it can shake off the dust accumulating on its leaves
-- As a plant parent, you have the pleasure of watching as the plant grows bigger every leaf it accumulates in the Growth Tracker until it reaches full materity of 4 leaves in the tracker.
+- As a plant parent, you have the pleasure of watching as the plant grows bigger every leaf it accumulates in the Growth Tracker until it reaches full maturity of 4 leaves in the tracker.

 #### Opportunities to advance the user experience further:
 - optimize CSS Styling to be responsive and adaptable to smaller screens